 6. No Credit Mix

 - A borrower’s inability to maintain a balance between secured and unsecured loans can also result in a negative credit score.

 - A good credit mix is a healthy balance of secured and unsecured loans.

 - A borrower should figure out how to manage both types of loans or consult with an expert for more information.

 How to Improve Credit Score?

-- Do not apply for a loan or credit card immediately after the rejection of an application
+- Avoid applying for a loan or credit card immediately after a rejection

-- Set up timely reminders for loan EMIs and credit card monthly payments
+- Set up reminders for loan and credit card payments